opensearch-project/sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

-``matchquery(field_expression, query_expression[, option=<option_value>]*)``

-The matchquery function maps to the match query used in search engine, to return the documents that match a provided text, number, date or boolean value with a given field.
-This is alternate syntax for the `match`_ function.
-Available parameters include:
+The matchquery function is a synonym for the `match`_ function.

-- analyzer
-- auto_generate_synonyms_phrase
-- fuzziness
-- max_expansions
-- prefix_length
-- fuzzy_transpositions
-- fuzzy_rewrite
-- lenient
-- operator
-- minimum_should_match
-- zero_terms_query
-- boost

-For backwards compatibility, matchquery is supported and mapped to the match query.

 Example with only ``field`` and ``query`` expressions, and all other parameters are set default values::